quantumish/blatherskite/README.md

 >    - a person who talks at great length without making much sense.
 >    - foolish talk; nonsense.

+# About
+`blatherskite` is a drop-in chat backend for your messaging app.

 # Dependencies
 You'll need to install CassandraDB for this: you can do that by running:
 ```